remy/remysharp.com/public/drafts/state-of-the-gap.md

 # State of the gap

+Clearly PhoneGap, and Cordova are still required today in the mobile world, but when is it *really* needed?
+Did the web ever catch up?
+Do we always need to turn to a PhoneGap shell for all our solutions?

+**TL,RD;** I strongly believe in the concepts behind progressive web apps and even though native hacks (Flash, PhoneGap, etc) will always be ahead, the web, always gets there.
+Now, today, is an incredibly exciting time to be build on the web.

+<!--more-->

+---

 I remember first hearing about PhoneGap through excitement over Twitter in 2009.
 The first [jsconf.us](https://jsconf.us) had just run, but I hadn't attended (at the time, the distance and costs was too much).
 One thing was for certain: PhoneGap, team Nitobe with front man, Brian LeRoux, had cracked something hugely important important: *deploying webapps inside of a native shell with native access*.

-<!--more-->

 In the same year I coined the [term polyfill](/what-is-a-polyfill):